venky4c/multi-step-form-router/README.md

 - [Custom hook](https://github.com/venky4c/multi-step-form-router/blob/master/dist/src/components/ProfileForm.tsx) **useForm** from the *react-hook-form* library is used.
 This has many inbuilt capabilities for custom messages, validation and error handling.
 - **useHistory** hook from *React Router* is used to navigate between tabs
 - Tabs are conditionally disabled if the user is not yet permitted to reach a tab
-- Checking if the object
+- The Js way of checking if the object is empty
   ````javascript
   isEmpty(obj){
         return (Object.keys(obj).length === 0)